 Summary

 Late at night, Gardiner and Lovell meet.
 Lovell is in a rush, and Gardiner asks why.
-Lovell reports that the queen (Anne) is in labor.
-Gardiner says he wishes her well, but he thinks she may not be of the best stock to be the mother of the heir to the throne.
+Lovell reports that Queen Anne is in labor.
+Gardiner says he wishes her well, but he thinks she may not be of the best stock to produce the heir to the throne.
 Gardiner thinks the kingdom will not be safe until she is dead, along with Cranmer and Cromwell.
 Lovell reminds him that those two men are in the highest favor with the king.
-But Gardiner says that he has already denounced Cranmer as a heretic, and Cranmer will be called before a Council in the morning to be examined.
+But Gardiner says that he has already denounced Cranmer as a heretic, and Cranmer will be called before a Privy Council in the morning to be examined.
 They must root out bad weeds, Gardiner declares, and departs.

-Henry and Suffolk enter and ask Lovell for his report of the queen's labor.
-Henry says he has to think and sends Suffolk away.
-Denny enters, with the Archbishop Cranmer.
+Henry and Suffolk enter and ask Lovell for his report on the queen’s labor.
+Lovell tells them that the birth is proving difficult and may be fatal for Anne.
+Henry says he needs to think and sends Suffolk away.
+Denny enters with Archbishop Cranmer.
 The king sends away Lovell and Denny.
-The king strolls with Cranmer, while the king tells how he has heard many bad complaints about Cranmer, which shall bring him before the Council the next morning.
-The king knows that Cranmer cannot be freed after that without proof in his favor, so he may be temporarily imprisoned while the complaints are investigated, and the king asks him to be patient.
+The king tells Cranmer that he’s heard many bad complaints about him, and that he’s been summoned before the Privy Council the next morning.
+The king knows that Cranmer can’t be exonerated without proof in his favor, so he may be temporarily imprisoned while the complaints are investigated, and the king asks him to be patient.
 Cranmer thanks the king for his warning, saying he knows how he is subject to many bad rumors.
-Cranmer says he fears nothing that can be said against him, but the king reminds Cranmer that he has many enemies.
+Cranmer says he isn’t afraid of the accusations against him, but the king reminds him that his enemies are powerful.
 He asks if corrupt men may be convinced to testify against Cranmer, which would ruin his case for innocence.
-Cranmer thinks he will inevitably fall into a trap set for him.
+Now concerned, Cranmer thinks he will inevitably fall into a trap set for him.

-The king promises Cranmer that if the council decides to imprison Cranmer, he should use his best persuasions against such action.
-The king gives Cranmer his ring and tells him to show it to the council should they try to cart him away, and then the king himself will be authorized to hear Cranmer's appeal.
+The king promises Cranmer that if the council decides to imprison him, he should use his best persuasions against such action.
+The king then gives Cranmer his ring and tells him to show it to the council should they try to cart him away, at which point the king himself will be authorized to hear Cranmer’s appeal.
 Cranmer weeps in thanks, and the king says Cranmer is the best soul in his kingdom.
 Cranmer departs.

 The Old Lady and Lovell enter to tell Henry of the birth of his child.
-He demands that she tell him it is a boy, so she tells him it is indeed a boy–though it is actually a girl.
-The Old Lady says how the much the baby resembles him, and Lovell and the king rush out to see it.
+He demands that she tell him it is a boy, so she tells him it is indeed a boy—though it’s actually a girl.
+The Old Lady tells Henry that the baby resembles him, and Lovell and the king rush out to see her.

 Analysis